Join Our Tiny House Roadshow Tour!

 My wife waiting in line to see this tiny home.
 We could live in this on lakefront property some day.

-Fortunately, readers don’t have to live in a tiny house to enjoy our stories.
-You just have to like great stories about fun people who live in tiny houses or, in some cases, work in the industry.
+Fortunately, readers don’t have to live in a tiny house to enjoy “Big Love.”
 But what if you’re seriously considering taking the plunge to tiny- or small-house living?

 That’s great!
-You’ll enjoy the stories then, for sure.
+You’ll enjoy “Big Love” then, for sure.
 If you haven’t plunged yet, but are thinking about it, here are 10 things to consider—especially if you have children at home—that may take the romantic stars out of your eyes.
 Or not, if you are really committed to small house living.

 Diane and Chris, who author the Small Home Family blog linked to above, have two children and live in a 400-square-foot tiny house.